Press Release: High Court orders Home Affairs to register birth of child born to foreign mother

 However, the court refused to pronounce on whether the Department’s interpretation of the Regulations was incorrect.
 Concomitantly, the court refused to make a finding on the constitutionality of the Regulations.

-The court stated that it would prefer to hear the views of an amicus curiae on these issues and has accordingly requested the Grahamstown Bar to appoint an amicus curiae.
+The court stated that it would prefer to hear the views of an amicus curiae on these issues and has accordingly requested the Makhanda Bar to appoint an amicus curiae.
 The LRC welcomes the court’s request and hopes that this case will lead to clarity on the issue of registering births of children born in South Africa to a South African parent and a non-South African parent without the need for costly and time consuming litigation.